 I have explored mindfulness, meditation and yoga continuously for the past 10 years through reading and through participation in many mindfulness, meditation, yoga and Buddhism courses.
 I have facilitated a number of meditation classes and workshops at the Cambridge Buddhist Centre and for BirdLife International, working with NGOs from across the world.

-Follow the link to read my recent interview on Mindfulness of Nature: What is it and how can it help me?
+- Click to read an interview on: Mindfulness of Nature: What is it and how can it help me?